 The key to ensuring your Spouse Visa application succeeds is knowing why they are refused and making sure you avoid common traps that lead to applications being refused.

-The top reasons for Spouse Visa refusals are as follows:
+The top reasons for uk spouse visa refusal are as follows:

 Not Sending the Right Documentation or Mis-ordering Documents